-Few physicians know very much about the disease.
+Physicians and other clinicians continue to be under-informed about the disease.
 No drugs or other medical therapies have been approved as effective for treating it.

 Although the disease has received increased societal attention over the past few years, many people are still unfamiliar with it or hold misconceptions about it.

 This website is designed to provide basic factual information to allow those who want to learn more about the disease to do so in a time-efficient manner.
 Although it is designed in particular for those living in the U.S., the information here may be helpful to those in other countries as well.